Mark Critchley

 The answers to these questions will help you to determine the best way to visualise that data.
 For example, whilst graphs and charts are a great way to compare data or show change over time, infographics are much better for giving an overview of a more data-heavy topic.
 In some cases, a simple explainer animation may be the very best way of telling your data’s story.
 For more guidance on how best to visualise your data, check out our recent blog here.

-Ask for maximum impact, not minimum
+Ask for maximum impact, not minimum requirements

 While some elements of accessible design can be measured by a ‘pass’ or ‘fail’ – like colour contrast ratios – there are many other elements that can’t, and shouldn’t, be measured that way.
 WCAG accessibility guidelines aren’t designed as a checklist that can be ticked off so you can walk away thinking the work has been done.
 Our standard for creating accessible content should be by asking ourselves ‘how can we make this as inclusive and enjoyable as we possibly can for everyone in our audience?’